 But, like most people who are just born to be entrepreneurs, I just couldn't give up.
 So I kept pushing forward and learning from my mistakes, and guess what?!
 I still am!
 Because successful entrepreneurs never stop progressing.

 However, over the years, I have reached success in multiple areas.
-I am the World's #1 Event Emcee, I created my own personal development brand, and I've generated a million dollars in sales in my online business.
+I am the World's #1 Event MC, I created my own personal development brand, and I've generated a million dollars in sales in my online business.

 So, I know from experience what the pros and cons of entrepreneurship are, which I am going to share with you after my first lesson as an entrepreneur.